YoKarson/maplemediav1/README.md

 A modern social media platform built for the Twitch streamer SuperAmyy and her community.
 This platform allows users to share posts, interact through likes/dislikes, and engage in discussions through comments.

+## Demo Access

+For demonstration purposes, you can use the following guest credentials:
+- Email: guest@gmail.com
+- Password: guest123

+## Live Demo

+Visit the deployed application: [Amygos](https://master.d806as31t2m39.amplifyapp.com/)

 ## Features

 - 🔐 User Authentication